 - Equipment system and infrastructure condition – this includes the electrical system of the pool.
 Pool inspectors can inspect the breaker if it’s functioning properly and also for possible grounding and leaks.
 Additionally, pool inspections need to consider infrastructure conditions such as the drainage system.
 A proper drainage system helps efficiently drain the pool and be refilled with fresh water.
 This allows people to have continuous and stress-free swimming enjoyment.

 Most local and state governments provided sample pool inspection checklists but these resources need to be printed.
 Paper-based inspection checklists can get wet during a pool inspection or, for some reason, get lost or damaged.
-To prevent a wet inspection report, iAuditor by SafetyCulture is a digital tool that provides thousands of customizable inspection templates that are free to download and use on your mobile devices.
+To prevent a wet inspection report, SafetyCulture (formerly iAuditor) is a digital tool that provides thousands of customizable inspection templates that are free to download and use on your mobile devices.
 Features include:

 - Digital online and offline pool inspection templates